-This program is for current riders who are capable of at least walking and trotting independently.
-However, this is a program that is designed to challenge all levels of riders, including advanced riders, with a variety of lesson groups and horses available.
+This program is designed to challenge all levels of riders, including advanced riders, with a variety of lesson groups and horses available.
 All campers must be comfortable independently walking, trotting, and cantering and should be riding regularly ahead of attending camp.

-When campers are not riding, they enjoy several horsemanship activities and equine lessons offered on a large variety of topics like confirmation; nutrition; and how to manage a large stable, bits, and equipment.
-We also incorporate some fun in our downtime through activities like painting, designing Olympic cross-country jumps, and making stick horses!
+When campers are not riding, they enjoy several horsemanship activities and equine lessons offered on a large variety of topics including confirmation, equine first aid, nutrition, stable management, and bits and equipment.
+We also incorporate some fun in our down time such as painting horse shoes, designing and decorating toy jumps, and making stick horses!

 During their stay at Chatham Hall, campers reside in air-conditioned dorms supervised by an adult faculty member and high school- or college-aged counselors.
 In the evenings, campers are able to participate in fun camp games and activities, including tie dying, s’mores making, playing games, water balloon fun, and bingo.
 Campers who wish to stay for more than one session will have full supervision and additional activities planned on the time between sessions.